karljacksonTLA/Data-Engineer-Task/README.md

 		- Where relevant, suggest how these services would work together to form a robust data pipeline.
 		- If possible, include a rough cost estimate using the Azure Pricing Calculator or another tool to demonstrate your understanding of resource usage and cost-efficiency.

-3. **Bonus (Optional)**:
-   If possible, showcase how you would insert the data into a staging table for further processing and cleansing, and then move it into the final tables.

 4. **Documentation**:
    Include a brief PowerPoint presentation or document that explains: